takluyver/nbparameterise/README.rst

     # Update one or more parameters
     params = parameter_values(orig_parameters, stock='GOOG')

-    # Make a notebook object with these definitions, and execute it.
+    # Make a notebook object with these definitions
     new_nb = replace_definitions(nb, params)

+    # Execute the notebook with the new parameters
+    nbclient.execute(new_nb)